osmdik/my-link-list/README.md

+# Link list of Daiki Oshima

-This site is a listing of doshimaf links.
+This site is a collection of links to Daiki Oshima.

 ## What was used to create it.